Resilio Connect is a good alternative to DFSR. Here you can see the comparison chart.

 2) Add the Resilio folder to the DFSR exception list and, optional, as will be seen below - pause the replication group which is going to be migrated.

 3) Create a Resilio job that will take over and continue synchronizing the distributed folders.

-Create a new Agent profile, give it some name, for example, "Replace DFSR".
+Create a new Agent profile, and give it a name, for example, "Replace DFSR."
 It will hold the parameters discussed below.